 “I don’t have the money to spend on luxuries.”

-“There are people who are more middle class than me.”
+“There are people who are more middle-class than I am.”

 To be middle class is not to be defined by the type of car we drive or by the supermarket we shop at, not even, necessarily, by the job that we do, but it’s a state of mind generated by a certain identification, behaviour or position in society.